uyjulian/renpy-switch/README.md

 # Ren'Py for Nintendo Switch
 This repository contains a port of [Ren'Py](https://www.renpy.org/) to the Nintendo Switch.
+The repository is located at the following URL: https://github.com/uyjulian/renpy-switch
 Ren'Py is a visual novel engine that is written using [Python](https://www.python.org/).
 Discussion of this project is on the [Lemma Soft Forums](https://lemmasoft.renai.us/forums/viewtopic.php?f=32&t=55503).

 ## Building
 Please view the `external_library_build/Building.md` file for instructions on building this project, including the additional third party dependencies.
+Once the steps in the aforementioned file are completed, run `make` to build the project.

 ## File Formats
 It is highly recommended that you use the following file formats: